Your Guide to Jumbo Loans

 1. Make sure you meet the Jumbo Loan Requirements

 A minimum credit score of 680, along with a healthy debt-to-income ratio are essential to a smooth deal!
 Also, make sure you have a down payment of at least 5% of your purchase price, and an adequate nest egg for 6-12 months of cash reserves.
-For understanding more about your mortgage credit score, check out this Treadstone resource and the provided Treadstone article on tips for How To Improve Your Credit Score.
+For understanding more about your mortgage credit score, check out our tips for how to improve your credit score.
 To help further brainstorm your loan goals, use this Loan Goals worksheet with your Loan Officer to consider your home loan concerns and values.

 2. Collect your documents